meyer-lab-cshl/rnaseq-tutorial/Homework.md

 Snakemake has the neat functionality of generating a final html report.
-Have a look at this link: https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html and generate a final html report of your pipeline (make sure you've got the latest snakemake installed: version 5.29).
+Have a look at this link: https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html and generate a final html report of your pipeline (make sure you've got the latest snakemake installed: version 5.29; if you got an earlier version, there might be a bug in the snakemake report function, throwing this error:
+`NameError: name 'contains_wildcard' is not defined`).

 Send your final snakemake file, your html report and the number of differentially expressed genes for grading.